What’s Involved in a Teardown to Build a Custom Home?

 At Flegel’s Construction Co., we welcome the opportunity to build your custom home.
 Understanding what you want and need, enables us to construct a functional, attractive home that you will love.
 We are happy to work with your designer/architect to ensure your project is a success.
 Our commitment to building trusting, collaborative relationships has earned us customers across Silicon Valley, including in Palo Alto, Los Altos, San Jose, Cupertino, Mountain View and Sunnyvale, CA.

-Call 408-269-1101 or contact us online to learn more about what’s involved in a teardown for custom home building.
+Contact us online to learn more about what’s involved in a teardown for custom home building.